parttimenerd/hello-ebpf/README.md

 Either a Linux machine with the following:

 - Linux 64-bit (or a VM)
-- Java 21 (exactly this version, as we need [Project Panama](https://openjdk.org/projects/panama/) with is a preview feature), we'll switch to Java 22 as soon as it is released
+- Java 22 or later
 - libbcc (see [bcc installation instructions](https://github.com/iovisor/bcc/blob/master/INSTALL.md), be sure to install the libbpfcc-dev package)
   - e.g. `apt install bpfcc-tools libbpfcc-dev linux-tools-common linux-tools-$(uname -r)` on Ubuntu
 - root privileges (for eBPF programs)